diegobaronm/VBF-Analysis/README.md

 ## Inputs/Outputs handling:

 Code to do IO operations are stored in the `HandleIO` directory.
-The scripts living there are:

-- `CreateListToRun.py` to create a txt file with your list of samples.
-- `AddChannels.py` to move the results from the output directories to the plots directory and to merge channels.
-- `CheckInputFiles.py` to check that all input ROOT files listed in the metadata are valid.
-- `CheckOutputFiles.py` to check if all the output ROOT files from a submission were created.
-- `OutputsMerger` to merge all output ROOT files into a reduced set of samples using `hadd`.
+An explanation of the scripts that live there can be found in the [README.md](HandleIO/README.md)

 ## Python environment for code in `Scripts/HandleIO`

 The analysis scripts in the `Scripts` directory require a Python environment with specific packages.
 A setup script is provided to automatically create and manage this environment.
+Load it with `source SetupPythonScripts.sh`.

 ### Prerequisites